RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 - System time
     - APIs to get the current system time in reasonable, hardware independent units
-        - At least: seconds, milli seconds
+        - At least: seconds, milli seconds, micro seconds, nano seconds.
+        - Justification: Sensor networks e.g. for monitoring pressure fluctuations require the system time of nodes to be synchronized with high accuracy.
+E.g. the PTP protocol can provide sub microsecond synchronization accuracy.
+Thus, there are use cases requiring resolutions below micro seconds and there is hardware providing these resolutions and synchronization accuracy.
     - UNIX epoch as common reference point for high interoperability
     - Support for 64 bit time stamps
         - Devices running for detects might want to log events with milli second